 This is a beautiful, fantastic, sensual album, that actually touches on social issues in addition to the romantic, slow-moving hits.
 This simmers all the way through, tight as a well oiled machine.
 As a musician, I'm impressed with the band's ability to show so much restraint and release with the jazz and pre-trip-hop song structures.
 The sax solos are a bit of their time, but precisely, the 80s was one of the best times for music anyways, and I'm such a sucker for cheese as long as the music is tough enough.
 Sade is a strong and focused singer, not at all flat.
 Like a Billie Holliday 2.0, at times.

-As my former jazz instructor, Andrew Speight, once told our large class (with people chatting and making noise upon arriving during the first track he would play), "If you're not listening, you're not paying attention."
+As my former jazz instructor, Andrew Speight, once told our large class (with people chatting and making noise upon arriving during the first track he would play), "If you shut up and listen, you might learn something."

-So glad that I gave you my attention after all these years, Sade.
+So glad that I held my breath and gave you a listen after all these years, Sade.
 Can't wait to listen to the rest.

 Great addition to the list!
 Funky, wild, and cool - some filler, but exactly the kind of stuff I wanted to discover.
 It's a shame that it's the only album from India on the list.
 So much amazing stull has come out of that continent.